-The US Exoplanet Naming Campaign will be open from September 15 – October 15, 2019.
-The US National Committee expects to receive lots of proposals.
-A group of 30 amateur and professional astronomers, teachers and students will identify 10 proposals that will be voted on by the US public.
-This list of 10 semi-finalists will be made public and available for public voting on October 30, 2019.
-Public voting will be open from October 30 to 11:59 pm CST on November 14, 2019.
+The US Exoplanet Naming Campaign collected names from September 15 – October 15, 2019.
+The US National Committee received hundreds of proposals.
+A group of 40 amateur and professional astronomers, teachers and students identified 10 proposals to be voted on by the US public.
+Public voting on the list of 10 semi-finalists will be open from November 1–14, 2019.
 The top three selected by US voters will be submitted by November 15 to the IAU100 NameExoworlds Steering Committee for the final choice.
-The final result will be announced the week of December 16 – 21, 2019.
+The final result will be announced by the IAU the week of December 16 – 21, 2019.

 The US Naming Committee members are:

 • Carmen Pantoja, University of Puerto Rico, Río Piedras Campus